Lachee/discord-rpc-csharp/README.md

 </Package>
 ```

-If you use .NET MAUI or WIN UI 3, it is automaticly puts `runFullTrust` capability.
+If you use .NET MAUI or WIN UI 3 template for C#, it automatically puts `runFullTrust` capability.